-- a) Reviewing compliance with approved policy and procedures - b) Reviewing division of duties and operational practice - c) Assessing value for money from treasury activities - d) Undertaking probity audit of treasury function.

-Absence cover arrangements
+- a) Reviewing compliance with approved policy and procedures - b) Reviewing division of duties and operational practice - c) Assessing value for money from treasury activities - d) Undertaking probity audit of treasury function. - D. Absence cover arrangements

-- In the absence of the S151 Officer, the Finance Manager shall take on board the responsibilities and duties of the S151 Officer. - Under the supervision of the Principal Accountant, the general day to day activities shall be undertaken by the Insurance and Accounting Technician.
-However this may be from time to time passed onto the Benefits & Control Officer or the Management Accountant - In the absence of the Principal Accountant her responsibilities and duties will be undertaken by the Finance Manager or the S151 Officer (or officers authorised by her to act as temporary cover) supported by the rest of the Treasury Management team.
+- In the absence of the S151 Officer, the Lead Specialist Finance (Deputy S151 Officer) shall take on board the responsibilities and duties of the S151 Officer. - Under the supervision of the Specialist Finance, the general day to day activities shall be undertaken by the Case Services Officer (JP).
+However, this may from time to time passed to other Case Services Officers. - In the absence of the Specialist Finance, the responsibilities and duties will be undertaken by the Lead Specialist Finance or other Finance Specialist (or officers authorised by the S151 Officer to act as temporary cover) supported by the rest of the Treasury Management team.

-Dealing limits
+E. Dealing limits

-Currently there is a £5m upper limit in the total value of out-going CHAPS transactions in any one day without reference to the National Westminster Bank plc.
-Transactions that will exceed the £5m limit will be referred back to the Treasury team for explanation.
+• Currently there is a £6m upper limit in the total value of out-going CHAPS transactions in any one day without reference to the National Westminster Bank plc.
+Transactions that will exceed the £6m limit will be referred back to the Treasury team for explanation.

-List of approved brokers
+F. List of approved brokers

-- Martins Brokers (UK) plc, 25 Dowgate Hill, London, EC4R 2BB - London Currency Brokers, LCB House, 3 Scrutton Street, London, EC2A 4HF - Prebon Yamane (UK) Ltd, 155 Bishopsgate, London, EC2N 3DA - > Tradition (UK) Ltd, Beaufort House, 15 St Botolph Street, London, EC3 7QA
+- Martins Brokers (UK) plc, 25 Dowgate Hill, London, EC4R 2BB - London Currency Brokers, LCB House, 3 Scrutton Street, London, EC2A 4HF - Prebon Yamane (UK) Ltd, 155 Bishopsgate, London, EC2N 3DA - Tradition (UK) Ltd, Beaufort House, 15 St Botolph Street, London, EC3 7QA

-Policy on brokers' services
+G. Policy on brokers' services

-• It is the Council's policy to utilise the services between at least two brokers.
-The Council will maintain a spread of business between them in order to avoid relying on the services of any one broker.
-Any changes to the list of approved brokers will not be made without prior consultation to with the Assistant Director - Finance & Corporate Services.
+It is the Council's policy to utilise the services between at least two brokers.
+The Council will maintain a register of business between them in order to avoid relying on the services of any one broker.
+Any changes to the list of approved brokers will not be made without prior consultation with the S151 Officer.

-Policy on taping of conversations
+H. Policy on recording of conversations

 In line with good practice, all conversations relating to deals with either brokers or direct dealing institutions are recorded.
-The recordings are to be kept for a period of one year.
+The recordings are to be kept for a minimum period of one year.

-Direct dealing practices
+I. Direct dealing practices